caktus/django-project-template/docs/dev/upgrading.rst

 Upgrading to the project template
 =================================

-The project template represents our standard setup for new projects.
+The project template represents our standard setup for new projects, as well as our standard suite of build tools for local development.
 When we are taking over maintenance of a project or otherwise handling infrastructure upgrades for an existing project, we often want to port that project's deployment setup over to our project template's setup in order to make